AJQuinn/emd-mirror/doc/joss/paper.md

 The `EMD` toolbox covers much of the functionality in these packages within a single computational framework.
-Beyond these methods, we add fully-featured implementations of masked sift and second-level sift routines as well as the first Python implementation of higher-level Holospectrum analyses.
+Beyond these methods, we add fully-featured implementations of masked sift and second-level sift routines, as well as the first Python implementation of higher-level Holospectrum analyses.
 Finally, we offer a suite of tools designed for analysis of single-cycles of an Intrinsic Mode Function.